CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-template-events.md

 ## Returned fields

-A JSON with all the events for this profile.
+This method returns a JSON containing all the events.

 ```json
 [